 • Learners in KS2 to KS4

-• Families choosing a home education route
+• Families choosing a home education route or seeking personalised learning support

 • Learners who benefit from a calmer, more personalised approach to education